openmod-initiative/toolchest/README.rst

 APIs (though we are generally language lovers and are not limited to Python specifically).

-For the forseeable future, this repo is a bit adhoc -- anything of use that fits the general theme of enegy modelling is welcome.
+For the foreseeable future, this repo is a bit adhoc -- anything of use that fits the general theme of energy modeling is welcome.
 We try to split additions by subject into the appropriate files (e.g., GIS-related work to `gis.py`, etc.).

 The contributors to this repository strive to write clear, understandable,